-- 1.1 WHEREAS subsection 31(1)(c) of the Police Services Act requires that the Police Services Board establish policies for the effective management of the police service; - 1.2 AND whereas subsection 31(6) of the Police Services Act provides that the Board may, by by-law, make rules for the effective management of the police service; - 1.3 AND whereas subsection 39(1) of the Police Services Act requires the Board to submit operating and capital estimates to the municipal council that will show, separately, the amounts that will be required to maintain the police service and provide it with equipment and facilities, and pay the expenses of the Board's operation other than the remuneration of Board members; - 1.4 AND whereas the Ministry of Solicitor General Policing Standards Manual contains guidelines directing the Board as to an accounting system to ensure appropriate control of monies received and disbursed by the police service; - 1.5 AND whereas the Police Services Board deems it expedient to pass such a by-law to regulate financial reporting, control and procurement of goods and services in the Niagara Regional Police Service:
+- 1.1 WHEREAS subsection 37 (1) of the Community Safety and Policing Act, 2019, S.O.
+2019, c.
+1, Sched.
+1, ("CSPA") provides that a Board shall provide adequate and effective policing in the in the area for which it has policing responsibility as required by Section 10 of the CSPA: - 1.2 AND WHEREAS subsection 38 (2) of the CSPA provides that Police Service Board may establish policies respecting matters related to the Police Service or the provision of policing; - 1.3 AND WHEREAS subsection 50 (2) of the CSPA provides that municipal board shall submit operating and capital estimates to the municipality that will show, separately, the amounts that will be required to: - (a) comply with this Act and the regulations, including the amounts required to provide the Police Service with required equipment and facilities, having regard for the various ways that the board can discharge this obligation; and - (b) pay the expenses of the Board's operation, other than the remuneration of Board Members: - 1.4 AND WHEREAS the Ministry of Solicitor General Policing Standards Manual contains guidelines directing the Board as to an accounting system to ensure appropriate control of monies received and disbursed by the police service; - 1.5 AND WHEREAS the Police Service Board deems it expedient to pass such a by-law to regulate financial reporting, control and procurement of goods and services in the Niagara Regional Police Service:

-NOW THEREFORE THE REGIONAL MUNICIPALITY OF NIAGARA POLICE SERVICES BOARD ENACTS AS FOLLOWS:
+NOW THEREFORE THE REGIONAL MUNICIPALITY OF NIAGARA POLICE SERVICE BOARD ENACTS AS FOLLOWS: